Deanonymizing Ethereum Validators: The P2P Network Has a Privacy Issue: Deanonymization Methodology

 \section{Deanonymization Methodology}

-Our goal is to locate all validators running on a peer we are connected to, and thereby link validator addresses to their IP address.
-Our method is simple in that it solely focuses on attestation messages and their dissemination subnets.
-We show these are sufficient for our deanonymization attack.
+To ensure that their attack is as successful as possible, an attacker would aim to locate all validators running on a peer they are connected to, and thereby link validator IDs to their IP address.
+We show that focusing on attestation messages and their dissemination suffices for our deanonymization attack.